 Federal Audit: Humana Overcharged Medicare Roughly $200 Million

 A newly released federal audit revealed Humana inadequately collected up to $200 million from Medicare in 2015.
 Authorities said the company received the money by exaggerating the health symptoms of some of their Florida Medicare beneficiaries.
 Federal investigators said Humana faces “the largest audit penalty imposed on a Medicare Advantage company.”
 Right now, the insurance company is working closely with Medicare officials to look into the allegations.
-Humana is one of the nation’s largest Medicare Advantage insurers, with nearly 400 million members.
+Humana Advantage plans are some of the most prevalent in the nation.